Theinfection91/Ladderbot4/Ladderbot4Doc.md

 ![Step 7: Save Token](examples/GitRepoSetup/7.png)

 > **Note:** The generated token is required for the program to connect to GitHub and perform backup operations.
 It must be stored in your program’s configuration file securely.
 ---

+## Running Ladderbot4.exe and Initial Bot Setup
+Now that we have a **Discord Bot Token**, the **Git PAT Token**, and the **Git HTTPS Url Path** we can fire up **Ladderbot4** for the first time!
+Download the latest release of Ladderbot4 [HERE](https://github.com/Theinfection91/Ladderbot4/releases/download/v4.1.0/v4.1.0-Ladderbot4-win_x64.zip) or from my Releases section in this Repo and extract the contents of the .zip file into a folder of your choosing.
+Run the `Ladderbot4.exe` file and follow these instructions:

+### Step 1: Enter Discord Bot Token

+---

 ## Using Commands